Hayley-Kwok/com3529-assignment/Readme.md

 I have assumed that the imaginary parser will generate the branch predicate into one root node that has the type of `BinaryRelatedNode`.
 All the root nodes for the subjects under tests are in the `ParsedExamples.java`.
-It is assumed that node are generated correctly in a similar way like the ones in `ParsedExamples.java`.<br><br>
+It is assumed that all nodes are generated correctly in a similar way like the ones in `ParsedExamples.java`.<br><br>
 I have also assumed that there will be an instrumented version of the program of the subjects under tests that is constructed in a way like `src/main/java/uk/ac/shef/com3529/assignment/generateTestSuite/instrumentedExamples/Triangle.java` that one branch predicate correspond to one method that will return true/false for the overall branch predicate result.
-It will also take in a `HashSet<Integer>` that record the branches that the given input has covered.
+It will also take in a `HashSet<Integer>` to record the branches that the given input has covered.
 The last assumption on these instrumented method is that the order of input parameters are ordered alphabetically. <br> <br>

 # Entry Point of this assignment

 This entire package only have one main method which is in the `EntryPoint.java`.
-It has different static method that will contract the test requirements and instruct the generation of test cases for different subjects.  <br><br>
+It has different static method that will construct the test requirements and instruct the generation of test cases for different subjects.  <br><br>

 # Data Structure for the branch predicate

 The data structure for the branch predicate is something similar to a "Syntax Tree".
-I have taken inspirations from the abstract syntax tree from the C# side of the Roslyn (.NET Compiler Platform) because of my previous experience with Roslyn.
-The overall data structure can be described by the following not strictly constructed UML graph.
+I have taken inspirations from the abstract syntax tree from the C# side of Roslyn (.NET Compiler Platform) because of my previous experience.
+The overall data structure can be described by the following UML diagram.

 ![UML graph for tree](testing_assignment.drawio.png) The NOT relation is represented by the negated field in the `BinaryRelatedNode`